-Extension of the line () function which returns all vectors necessary to render the lines connecting the specified points (which is an iterable of Vector instances).
+Generator function which extends the line() function; this yields all vectors necessary to render the lines connecting the specified points (which is an iterable of Vector instances).

 If the optional closed parameter is True (the default) the last point in the points sequence will be connected to the first point.
 Otherwise, the lines will be left disconnected (assuming the last point is not coincident with the first).
 For example: